Jieiku/abridge/content/overview-abridge/index.md

 If you are serving your site with nginx, you can pre gzip your content.

-(Netlify brotli gzips your files automatically, no exta work required.)
+(Netlify brotli gzips your files automatically, no extra work required.)

 First configure nginx: